RogerVFbr/serverless-quarkus-spring-lambda-sqs/README.md

     ```
 4. Open the project in your preferred IDE and use your **pom.xml** to update the project's dependencies.

-## Service credentials
+## Set AWS service credentials
-It's strongly advisable, and a good practice to provide a new IAM user for each newly created service
+It's strongly advisable, and a good practice to provide a new IAM user for this service.
-for security purposes.
-Whether you create a new IAM user or reuse one, you will need it
-to have the proper *policies* attached so you can actually deploy the service via infrastucture-as-code
+It will need the proper *policies*  attached so you can deploy the service via infrastucture-as-code
 (*Serverless Framework*).
-Make sure the IAM user you choose for this project has at least full
+Make sure the IAM user you choose for this project has wide
 access to Lambda, SQS, Cloudformation and Cloudwatch resources.
 For production, further permissions
 limiting may be required.

 This service's deployment scripts depend entirely on the profile generated by the process below,
-so they **won't work** if you skip this step and use your default credentials.
-You can also use
+so they **won't work** if you skip this step.
+You can also use your default credentials, just make
-your default credentials, just make sure you also register them on the service's profile following the
+sure you also register them on the service's profile, as follows:
-steps below.

 1. Obtain or generate the AWS IAM credentials to be used on this service and retrieve
    it's **ACCESS KEY ID** and **SECRET ACCESS KEY**.
 If you're unsure on how to create an IAM user,